wp-plugins/woocommerce-digital-content-delivery-with-drm-flickrocket/readme.txt

 = Do I need a FlickRocket account to use the plug-in? =

 You can test the plug-in by using the pre-installed Sandbox account.
-However, for productiove use you need to sign up to FlickRocket.
+However, for productive use you need to sign up to FlickRocket.
+The free BASIC account is enough to use the plug-in.

 = Is there any cost for using the plug-in =

 The plug-in is provided free.
 If you want to use it, you need to sign up to a FlickRocket account.
 If you go with the free BASIC account there is no cost.
-There is a cost for the PREMIUM accouts.
+There is a cost for the PREMIUM accouts (ask us for details).

 = Which kind of content is supported by FlickRocket? =

 Unfortunately the space here is not enough to list all kinds of supported content.
-Some examples are availabel on the FlicRrocket web site.
+Some examples are available on the [FlickRocket information page](http://www.flickrocket.com/ "FlickRocket information").
 If you are unsure, just contact us.

-= Can the content be cosumed on every platform =
+= Can the content be consumed on every platform? =

-At time of this wrting we support Windows, MacOSX, iOS, Android, Kindle, SmartTV and more.
+At time of this writing we support Windows, MacOSX, iOS, Android, Kindle, SmartTV and more.

 == Screenshots ==